 Image: Michael Harpur

 During the time it was serviced by the railway Omeath became a noted Irish-speaking area and had its own college.
 The people of the Carlingford Mountains tended not to travel far into the anglicised parts, where the speaking of Gaelige had been banned.
 This caused the language and its rich tapestry of folklore to remain alive here in this remote hinterland.
-However, a decline was inevitable and in the 1950s and 60s the rich Gaelic tradition began to fade owing to economic migration to England and America.
+However, a decline was inevitable, and in the 1950s and 60s, the rich Gaelic tradition began to fade owing to economic migration to England and America.
 The college existed until the early twentieth century where the Park Hotel now stands.
 The last native speaker of Omeath Irish was Anne O'Hanlon, who died in 1960 aged 89.
 One of the most respected regional poets, Seamus MacCurtha, lived in Omeath.

 Image: Michael Harpur

-Today, nestled at the foot of the large ranges of the Carlingford Mountains, chief amongst them the 512 metres high Clermont Cairn and the 589 metres Carlingford Mountain, Omeath is a quiet sleepy village overlooking the beautiful Carlingford Lough.
+Today, nestled at the foot of the large ranges of the Carlingford Mountains, chief amongst them the 512 metres Clermont Cairn and the 589 metres Carlingford Mountain, Omeath is a quiet, sleepy village overlooking the beautiful Carlingford Lough.
 At low tide, the drying sandy shore, with stones and seaweed, makes the area popular with commercial winkle collectors.
-The small summertime ferry provides a close link to Warrenpoint across the border where small variances of local laws or currency exchange rates provide the occasional incentive to cross over.
+The small summertime ferry provides a close link to Warrenpoint across the border where slight variances of local laws or currency exchange rates provide the occasional incentive to cross over.

 Image: Michael Harpur